24 Jul 2018

 Knowledge Graph benefits

-Apart from our own platform, our enterprise data management solution allows clients to seamlessly integrate their proprietary data with that of Thomson Reuters and other third-party data sets.
+Apart from our own platform, our enterprise data management solution allows clients to seamlessly integrate their proprietary data with that of ourselves and other third-party data sets.

 This unique collaboration is designed to allow commodities big data from any number of providers to be stored in one single place.